 View the Stele Collection

 Eventually, its luck ran out after the demise of the Ming Dynasty.
-During a period of weakened defense the City
+During

-was sacked in the year 1652 AD, destroying the Royal Palace.
-In fact, the entire city was burned and nearly
+a period of weakened defense the City was sacked in the year 1652 AD, destroying the Royal Palace.
+In fact, the entire city was burned and

-The Datong Screen of Today - Today only the Dragon Screen, some steles and excavated fragments from the Palace remain.
+Today only the Dragon Screen, some steles and excavated fragments from the Palace remain.
 The fragments are on display at local monasteries and musea, but the Dragon Screen and Steles can be viewed and visited.
-The Palace which the Dragon Screen was part of, originally stood at the very Center of the Walled City, with Datong city, the main HuaYuan Monastery and citizens dwellings of Datong neatly organised around it.
+The Palace which the Dragon

-Hence, the
+Hence, the Palace and Dragon

-Screen are
+Screen are located just East

-intersection in
+off the main intersection in

-the Old City of
+the center of the Old City of

 Datong.

-Kings of their own fiefdoms, together ruling all area's of the Empire.
-Zhu Gui was one of the eight Kings thought worthy of the Important task of defending the Empire and overseeing defenses on the Great Wall.
-The Dragon Screen, thus was part of an important Royal Palace during the Ming
+Zhu Gui was one of the eight Kings thought worthy of handling the Important task of defending the Empire, pursuing the claimants to the legacy of the Mongol Yuan Dynasty Throne and preventing their resurgence on the (Inner) Mongolian Steppes.
+Not much later on, the task of the Royal commander also included overseeing defenses on the Great Wall.
+The Dragon Screen, thus was part of an important Royal Palace during the Ming Dynasty and Datong was a vital Frontier City with a considerable garrison.

 The main duties of Garrison and King were to guard YanMenGuan Great Wall Pass against frequent and dangerous Mongol Invaders.
 This function would land the City in the middle of Battles on more than one occassion.
-To be exact, in 1449 AD Mongol Troops attacked both Datong and XuanFu (now in Hebei Province).
-Not much is known about the Fate of the city of Datong or any damage done to the Palace, but the Mongols managed to capture and arrest the Ming Emperor (Yingzong).
-The Emperor

 Details of Dragons on the Nine Dragon Screen of Datong, North Shanxi.

-was held hostage for 6 years, only returning to the throne in 1456 AD.
-As a result the Ming Empire was shaken and even more importance was given to the strategic City of Datong and protection from invasion from the North.
-The Palace remained in function, gaining in importance.
+AEven after the humiliating capture of the Emperor and the loss of a gargantuan Chinese Army, The Palace of Datong remained in function, gaining in importance.
 90 Years later, in 1540 AD, the Mongols attacked again, once more choosing Hebei and North-Shanxi, with Datong in the balance, as their target.
 On this occassion the Mongols penetrated the outer

-layer of the Great Wall behind
+layer of the Great Wall behind which the City of

-located and ravaged the
+Datong is located and ravaged the country side.

-Dragon Screen however
+The Palace and Dragon Screen however

-remained unscaved, the City
+remained unscaved, the City succesfully holding

-holding out behind its massive
+out behind its massive earthen city walls.

-later the Mongols were
+Ten years later the Mongolians were back in

-back in even greater force.
+even greater numbers and force.

-Once more the Palace
+Once more the Palace survived.

 Entrance is through a rather simple side-gate adjacent the ticket box giving access to